All Episodes

 Everybody has so bought into the myth that everything that happened the last eight years was a total disaster.

-Senator Spector voted for one of the most irresponsible pieces of legislation in modern history.
+As for Senator Specter and the commentary that's going on about this, Senator Specter leaving the Republican Party, Senator Spector voted for one of the most irresponsible pieces of legislation in modern history.

 He voted for Barack Obama's so-called stimulus plan.

-By the way, speaking of that, you see the uh the news today, the American economy shrank rapidly in the first three months of the year, the government reported today.
+By the way, speaking of that, you see the news today, the American economy shrank rapidly in the first three months of the year, the government reported today, a signal that the economy is likely to remain a dominant issue.

 Recovery is practically not in sight.

-Let's talk about it as a political issue.
+Let's talk about it as a political issue to see who it helps.

-Economists had predicted that the gross domestic product would drop 4.7% But it dropped at 6.1%.
+Economists had predicted that the gross domestic product would drop 4.7%, but it dropped at 6.1%.

 It was totally unexpected.

-And I'm reading today, I'm reading today from some of the wizards of smart.
+And I'm reading today, I'm reading today from some of the wizards of Smart.

 Well, it is bad, but we can't blame Obama.